odysseyindia/odyssey-tours/content/english/tim/itineraries/rajasthan-safari/_index.md

           the magnificent Jama Masjid, India’s largest mosque.
 In New Delhi you can find India Gate - a war memorial arch, the impressive Parliament Building and Rashtrapati Bhawan, the residence of the President.
-          Towards the South are Qutab Minar and Humayun's Tomb, both World Heritage Sites.
+          Towards the South are Qutab Minar and Humayun’s Tomb, both World Heritage Sites.
       - type: excursion
         url: >-